inducer/loopy/doc/ref_kernel.rst

-The basic building blocks of the domain forest are sets given as conjunctions of equalities and inequalities of quasi-affine expressions on integer tuples, called domains.
+The basic building blocks of the domain forest are sets given as conjunctions of equalities and inequalities of quasi-affine expressions on integer tuples, called domains, and represented as instances of :class:`islpy.BasicSet`.
 The entries of each integer tuple are either *parameters* or *inames*.
 Each domain may optionally have a *parent domain*.
 Parameters of parent-less domains are given by value arguments supplied to the program that will remain unchanged during program